Nonmelanoma Skin Cancer: Surgery

 What to expect after surgery

-If stitches were used to hold the wound closed, they are usually removed about a week or 2 after surgery.
-Healing continues over time after that.
-Early on, the scar may be red or bumpy.
-It takes about a full year for a scar to fade.
-Be sure to speak with your healthcare provider about ways to aid healing.
-Most often, though, your body's natural healing abilities are the best.
-It may just take some time.
+If you had stitches to help the wound stay closed, they’re usually removed about a week or two after surgery.
+Healing will continue over time.
+Your scar may be red or bumpy at first.
+It takes about a year for the scar to fade.

 Working with your healthcare provider